pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

 @daily ~/path/to/dir/automated_feed_generator.sh
 ```

 Now each `config_file.json` in the `config` directory will be passed to the `automated_feed_gneerator.py` script and will output a resulting file in the `feeds` directory.
 All that's left is to host your `feeds` directory somewhere that a RSS feed reader can pull from.
-For the most up-to-date version of `automated_feed_generator.py`, be sure to check in the [GitHub repo](https://github.com/pineconedata/automated-feed-generator).
+For the most up-to-date version of `automated_feed_generator.py`, be sure to check the [GitHub repo](https://github.com/pineconedata/automated-feed-generator).

 # Limitations